Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Experiments

 \subsection{Conditions}

 The real-time control performance of the proposed method is verified step by step.
+As a remark, the difference in convergence to the multimodal optimal policy, as shown in Fig.~\ref{fig:diff_fkl_rkl}, is presented in Appendix~\ref{app:toy}.
+First, each method is statistically evaluated through benchmarks in Brax simulator~\cite{freeman2021brax} with or without a GPU.
+For statistical evaluation, 100 trials with different initial states are tested for each solver and task.
+After collecting the sum of the rewards (i.e. the negative cost) defined by each task as scores, the maximum and minimum scores for each task are found to normalize the scores in the range $[0, 1]$.

-First, each method is statistically evaluated through benchmarks in Brax simulator~\cite{freeman2021brax} with/without GPU.
-Then, the final method, Accel MPC, is applied to a variable impedance control~\cite{buchli2011learning,ficuciello2015variable} of a force-driven mobile robot~\cite{kobayashi2022light} to demonstrate its operability.
-Snapshots of the tasks conducted are listed in Fig.~\ref{fig:task}, and their details are summarized in Appendix~\ref{app:task}.
+Then, the final method, Accel MPC, is applied to variable impedance control~\cite{buchli2011learning,ficuciello2015variable} of a force-driven mobile robot~\cite{kobayashi2022light} to demonstrate its operability.
+Clearly, this demonstration exhibits stochastic behaviors because a user is integrated into the system.
+Snapshots of the tasks conducted are listed in Fig.~\ref{fig:task}.
+The details are summarized in Appendix~\ref{app:task}.

-Each method (including the conventional method, so-called Forward MPC) is implemented with JAX~\cite{schoenholz2020jax}.
-The target systems with $f(x, u)$ and $C(x, u)$ are known: in the simulation tasks by using Brax simulator as well and; in the real robot by assuming that the robot moves perfectly according to the commands and the externally-applied force is constant as the recent average.
-Note that, in the simulation tasks, the number of internal steps of Brax simulator for MPC iterations is coarsened by $1/4$ in order to reduce the computational cost.
-MPC iterations are terminated so as not to exceed the task control period (10~Hz for simulation and 50~Hz for real) for any method.
-The hyper-parameters of the methods are roughly tuned empirically and given in Table~\ref{tab:param}.
-Here, a set of three values in the table indicates that different values were used for the following three experiments, respectively (mainly due to the presence/absence of GPU).
+Each method is implemented using JAX~\cite{schoenholz2020jax}, which is a JIT-compilable library written in Python.
+The given target systems with $f(x, u)$ and $C(x, u)$ are given.
+That is, the simulation tasks utilize Brax simulator as well; and for the real robot, it is assumed that the robot moves perfectly, according to the commands, and the externally-applied force is constant as the recent average.
+Note that in the simulation tasks, the number of internal steps of Brax simulator for MPC iterations is coarsened by $1/4$ to reduce the computational cost.
+MPC iterations are maximized not to exceed the task control period (10~Hz/0.1~sec for simulation and 50~Hz/0.02~sec for real) for any method.
+The hyperparameters of the methods are roughly tuned empirically and are listed in Table~\ref{tab:param}.
+A set of three values in the table indicated that different values were used for the following three experiments, respectively (which were mainly due to the presence/absence of a GPU).